linl33/bohemia/guides/guide_odkx_client.md

 ## Opening census form

-- On the main page, you'll see the census form
+- On the main page, you'll see a list of forms.
+Most of these are really sub-forms of the main form (ie, "repeats").
+The form of interest / relevance is the "Bohemia Census" form.
-- Click on the census form to open it
+- Click on the "Bohemia Census" form to open it
-- For an existing household, tap on the ID number from the list.
 - For a new household, click "Create new instance"
+- For an existing household, find the ID number from the list and click the pencil icon next to that ID number